-Interestingly, the unidentifiability of $a_0$ is an advantage in our context, because it allows us to satisfy the constraint $\hat{\var}[\tilde{s}'(\mathbf{x})] = c$ almost exactly by penalising $q_{\tilde{s}'}$, rather than reparametrising $\bm a$ so that the constraint is exactly met.
-Such a reparametrisation would be very cumbersome, because it would need to be analytically derived for each type of transformation, thus slowing down the development of new models.
+Note that the unidentifiability of $a_0$ is desirable in our context, because it allows us to satisfy the constraint $\hat{\var}[\tilde{s}'(\mathbf{x})] = c$ almost exactly by including the penalty $q_{\tilde{s}'}$ rather than by, for example, reparametrising $\bm a$.
+Such a reparametrisation would be very cumbersome, because it would need to be analytically derived for each type of transformation (see above for the linear combination case), thus slowing down the development and integration of new transformations.
 Instead, the penalty-based alternative is agnostic to the type of transformation used, and it is easily integrated into the model fitting framework adopted here.

 The addition of $a_0$ to $\bm a$ and the centring are not necessary for the linear combinations described in Section \ref{sec:linear_proj}.
-In fact, the linear transformation is centred around 0 by subtracting from each column in $\mathbf{x}_i$ its mean, while the scale of $\tilde{s}(\mathbf{x}_i)$ is implicity controlled by $||\bm a||$.
-Hence, adding a further scale parameter $a_0$ is unnecessary and $||\bm a||$ is determined by the penalty mentioned.
+In fact, as explained above, the linear transformation is centred around 0 by subtracting from each column of $\bf X$ its mean, while the scale of $\tilde{s}(\mathbf{x}_i)$ is implicitly controlled by $||\bm a||$.
+Hence, adding a further scale parameter $a_0$ is unnecessary and $||\bm a||$ is determined by the penalty mentioned above.
 Finally, note that the sign of $\bm a$ is not identifiable.
 This is not a problem for model fitting, but some care is needed when interpreting the model output.